 Giruvegan has other examples, especially one at the very end of the map - the Way Stone which teleports you to the Occuria's realm is described as "Empyrean", which, either as either a noun or an adjective, refers to the sky or heavens.
 Any time after the storyline event, that same device becomes "Tellurian", which is an adjective meaning "of or relating to, or inhabiting the earth."
 Fridge Brilliance kicks in when you see where it takes you.

-A certain undead rare enemy that is in an area accessible very early in the game can be killed continuously with one Phoenix Down and made to respawn by leaving the area before the EXP numbers appear from the defeated enemy (or if you want the loot he drops, just getting back to town and back, though it takes longer).
+A certain undead rare enemy that is in an area accessible very early in the game can be killed continuously with one Phoenix Down, and made to respawn by leaving the area before the EXP numbers appear from the defeated enemy (or if you want the loot he drops, just getting back to town and back, though it takes longer).
 This can be used to level up Vaan (who is the only character at this point in the game) very quickly, as well as make a lot of money from its item drops.

 Using the Break spell on enemies in certain areas can cause them to respawn indefinitely, leading to power-leveling and making a lot of money.

-Using Break also lets you avoid breaking your chain-level when a random enemy of the wrong type butts its head into your killing spree (Poison does similar as well).
+Using Break also lets you avoid breaking your chain-level when an enemy of the wrong type butts its head into your killing spree (Poison does similar as well).

 "I know something of cages."

-Moral Event Horizon: Judge Bergan's ruthless massacre on Mt Bur-Omisace — he kills civilians, refugees and even the Gran Kiltias Anastasias.
+Judge Bergan's ruthless massacre on Mt Bur-Omisace — he kills civilians, refugees, and even the Gran Kiltias Anastasias.
 Partly to assert his and Vayne's strength, and partly because he can.
 Though it's somewhat implied that he was being possessed by Venat (to strengthen Ashe's resolve against the Empire), so YMMV.

 The iconic Victory Fanfare, which is reserved for major bosses this time around.